pvdz/preval/tests/cases/tofix/nested_catch.md

 > - With the catch block empty you know that the catch clause is unused
 > - That means the throw, if it ever triggers, doesn't observe the argument
 > - (So you can replace that with undefined)
-> - A nested try/catch with no trailing code and no catch block code can be
->   squashed together (or eliminated)
 > - For the exception case of a try/catch with just an identifier statement
 >   when the catch is empty, we should be able to safely remove the whole
 >   thing because if it throws it'll be squashed and if it doesn't throw